 I’ve tested scone recipes using bicarbonate of soda and cream of tartar, but I’ve found using just baking powder is the most effective way of getting that rise.

-Although all scones are best eaten on the same day they are baked, they will keep well in an airtight container for 2 or 3 days.
+Although all scones are best eaten on the same day they are baked, they will keep well in an airtight container for two or three days.
+They will become a little drier on day two, but they are lovely toasted.

 Ingredients

-- 1 Beaten Egg Yolk OR 1 Tbsp Milk, For glazing the scones
+- 1 Beaten Egg Yolk OR 1 Tablespoons Milk, For glazing the scones

 Instructions